 Butylated hydroxytoluene (BHT) and butylated hydroxyanisole (BHA) are used to prevent food oxidation which extends the shelf life of frozen food.

 BHT and BHA are chemical compounds made out of a type of acid called carbolic acid.
-This acid is known to create acid burns if handled in large amount.
+This acid is known to create acid burns if handled in large amounts.
 It’s been linked to cancer risk, skin irritations, and behavioral issues in children.

 And, honestly, do you really want to eat something that’s been butylated?